andyrodriguez0/filmbuzz/README.md

 # Filmbuzz

-Filmbuzz is a React-based application that allows you to discover, search, and favorite movies.
+Filmbuzz is a React-based application that allows you to discover, search, and favorite movies

 ## Running the Application